STORY: The Moment She Met Jesus.

 They were approaching beautiful buildings, integrated into the steep rolling hills.
 And the walls were made of the branches of trees grown into winding round rooms and bridges in, on, and above the hillsides.
 She saw people moving excitedly in the streets.
 They were wearing loose, white clothes like his and waving flags with simple stripes and colorful crests.
 A group of men were tuning big bronze trumpets and others were setting the ends of strangely long, golden horns on the edge of walls, getting ready to project the sound into the sky.
 “Wow, is it like this every day?
 I mean do they do anything other than. . . celebrate?”

-“It’s a white day at this door of the city.”
+“It’s a white day at this door of the city, usually they all wear more interesting clothes.”
 He held that secret smile again.
-“On the other days they each pursue what they are passionate about, like baking or archetecting or babysitting.
+“On the other days they each pursue what they are passionate about, like baking or architecting or babysitting.
 You’ll discover yours and you’ll do it better each week, better most days, even.
 I think yours has something to do with organizing musicians to play for people.
 I’ll be curious to see how you shape it here.”
 His smile was still so proud of her and mysterious.

 She nodded, knowing that just felt right, a continuation of her passion she had started to discover on earth.
 She smiled at him.
 But he was still hiding something behind his.